 We descend to the Ngorongoro Crater floor, taking in stunning views of the world's largest unflooded caldera on the way down.
 The crater is home to the Big Five and almost every kind of big mammal found in Africa.

-The day begins with a leisurely breakfast at the guesthouse, before retracing our steps to Arusha.
+The day begins with a leisurely breakfast at the lodge, before retracing our steps to Arusha.
 Our magical Tarangire, Serengeti & Ngorongoro Tanzania Lodge Safari comes to a close at about midday in Arusha.

 This tour does take children.